maciejmiklas/cyclop/README.md

 you have to deploy few cyclop war archives, each one with different `cassandra.hosts` value

-# Installation of Cyclop 1.4 for Java 7
+# Installation - Cyclop 1.x for Java 7
 1. Install Java 7 and Maven 3
 2. Download last release: `https://github.com/maciejmiklas/cyclop/releases/tag/v1.4.2`
 3. Edit property file: `cyclop/src/main/resources/cyclop.properties` and set connection settings for